Christmas Sugar Cookies

 cutting sugar cookie dough into Christmas shapes

-• Bake and serve: Finally, I bake for eight to nine minutes until the edges are golden before removing them and letting them cool on a wire rack.
-Decorate with icing or serve.
+Bake and serve: I bake the cookies for 8 to 10 minutes until the edges are lightly golden, then remove them from the oven and let them cool on a wire rack.
+I decorate them with icing with my kids or serve them just as they are.

 Expert tip